AzertyAaron/threets-template/README.md

 # Three.ts Template
-Template for a three.js project using Typescript and Rollup
+Template for a three.js project using TypeScript and Rollup

 ## Installation
 Clone the repository into an empty directory, then `cd` into it